Green Peppers and Potatoes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See our Affiliate Disclosure for more information.

 Traditionally, Aloo Shimla Mirch is enjoyed as a side dish with roti, paratha, or steamed rice, but it also works beautifully as a light vegetarian main when paired with dal or yogurt.
-The combination of tender potatoes and crisp-green peppers creates a delightful texture contrast, while aromatic spices like cumin, turmeric, and coriander add depth without overwhelming the fresh flavors of the vegetables.
+The combination of tender potatoes and crisp green peppers creates a delightful texture contrast, while aromatic spices like cumin, turmeric, and coriander add depth without overwhelming the fresh flavors of the vegetables.

 GreenpeppersPotatoes_Featured2